Particl-Community/academy/in-depth/indepth_escrow.rst

 To understand why Particl’s two-party escrow system is effective, it’s essential to understand the mathematical principles on which it relies.
 Indeed, Particl’s escrow is based on “game theory”.

 By definition, game theory simply refers to the `study of mathematical models of strategic interaction among rational decision-makers <https://en.wikipedia.org/wiki/Game_theory>`_.
-In other words, how can rational decision-making be rewarded and irrational/dishonest behavior be punished at the same time?
+In other words, how can rational decision-making be rewarded and irrational/dishonest behavior be punished simultaneously?

 To accomplish that, Particl leverages the Mutually Assured Destruction (MAD) game theory and gives it a financial twist.
 "MAD" is a military doctrine *"based on the theory of deterrence, which stipulates that the threat of using strong weapons against the enemy prevents the enemy's use of those same weapons.
 The strategy is a form of Nash equilibrium in which, once armed, neither side has any incentive to initiate a conflict or to disarm"* (`Wikipedia <https://en.wikipedia.org/wiki/Mutual_assured_destruction>`_).